arttarawork/tweetLike/README.md

 Built in python, powered by Markovify and Tweepy.

- by Artur Tarasenko for COMP 3211 for Spring 2017 at HKUST.
+Project for COMP 3211 (Spring 2017 HKUST) by Artur Tarasenko and Drew Brost.

 ## System Details